WHAT IS RELATIONSHIP ABUSE? You can read more about what relationship abuse is.

 - Report and Support.
 Students and staff can report an incident using the University’s Report and Support system.
 The purpose of this system is to provide support in the event of sexual violence or harassment.
 You can also choose to make an anonymous report.

 - Student Counselling and Mental Wellbeing.
 The team is here to help and support students throughout their time at University.

 - Edinburgh Napier Students’ Association (ENSA) ENSA employs a team of professional advisers to provide one-to-one advice to Edinburgh Napier University students.
 It’s a free and comprehensive welfare rights and education service.
 They can offer information, support and advice and signposting and referral to more specialist services.

-- Workplace Options.
+- MCL Medics.
 This service for staff offers a free, confidential and independent resource to help employees balance their work, family and personal lives.
 This service is available 24 hours a day, 7 days a week, 365 days a year by phone, e-mail or online and provides information, resources and counselling